RELIABILT Front Doors

 Front Door Installation Tips

 Remove the old door and frame completely.
 Prehung front doors include their own frame, so the old frame must come out.
-Pry off the interior casing trim first, then cut through the shims and nails holding the old frame to the rough opening.
-Save the trim if it is in good condition for reinstallation.
+Pry off interior casing trim first, then cut through shims and nails holding the old frame to the rough opening.

 Dry-fit the new door before applying caulk.
 Set the prehung unit into the rough opening without fasteners to check the fit.
-Verify clearance on all sides and ensure the threshold sits level on the subfloor.
-Adjust with shims as needed before committing.
+Verify clearance on all sides and ensure the threshold sits level.
+Adjust with shims as needed.

-Apply a continuous bead of exterior caulk to the back of the brick mold (exterior trim) before pressing the door into the opening.
-This seals the joint between the door frame and the house sheathing to prevent water infiltration.
+Apply a continuous bead of exterior caulk to the back of the brick mold before pressing the door into the opening.
 Use polyurethane caulk for the best adhesion and flexibility.

-Shim behind every hinge and behind the strike plate.
-Place shims at the three hinge locations and the deadbolt strike plate.
-Drive 3" screws through the hinge into the stud for structural support.
-Check that the door swings freely and the deadbolt engages after each shim adjustment.
+Shim behind every hinge and the strike plate.
+Drive 3" screws through the hinge into the stud.
+Check the door swings freely and the deadbolt engages cleanly after each adjustment.

 Troubleshooting